 Wedding season is here – and with it all manner of dress codes to get your head around.
 As the groom, you’ll set the dress code, but you should also be the brightest example of it.
 Going as a guest?
 You’ve got it a little easier, but you’ll still want to make an effort worthy of the couple’s big day.

 And on that note, as couples get more creative with their big days, so do the dress codes (‘woodland casual’, anyone?).
-If you’re faced with a cryptic dress code, your best bet is to simply ask the couple or someone on the wedding party for advice.
-Otherwise, here are a few of the most likely dress codes you’ll be faced with, and what to wear for each.
+If you’re faced with a cryptic dress code, your best bet is to ask the couple or someone on the wedding party for advice.
+Otherwise, use our handy guide to identify the most likely dress code you’ll be faced with and, below it, find what you’ll need to wear.

 If you’ve seen this word on an invitation and it’s thrown you, you should know you’re not alone.
 So much so, that we’ve written a whole post on what on earth a lounge suit actually is.
 In short?
 Despite how it sounds, this is not what you wear to lounge around at home, but actually just a one-name-suits-all term for any smart suit that’s not tails or morningwear.

 If you’re given this dress code, it really just means the couple want you to make an effort but the overall tone of the day will be relaxed.
-A crisp blue 3-piece suit will cover you for almost any venue or wedding style, and you can mix in different coloured accessories to suit your mood or the occasion.
-And if you’re the man of the moment?
-There’ll be no missing you in boldly checked tailoring.
+A blue three-piece suit in a modern, muted hue will cover you for almost any venue or wedding style, and you can mix in different coloured accessories to suit your mood or the occasion.